-The NHIC database and S-COP indicated that there are no significant woodlands located at the Site.
-Aerial Imagery indicated a woodland is located within the subject property.
+The NHIC database and S-COP indicated that there are no significant woodlands located at the Site or on the subject property.
+Aerial imagery indicates there is a woodland located north west, however it is outside the Site and subject property limits.